lewismj/tiki_scala/docs/src/main/tut/datastructures/graph.md

 trait Digraph[A,B] extends Graph[A,B] with Directed[A] {}
 ```

-## WeightedDigraph
+### WeightedDigraph

-The weighted digraph interface can be defined as the trait:
+The weighted digraph interface can be defined as `Digraph` with weighted edges.

 ```scala
 trait WeightedDigraph[A] extends Digraph[A,WeightedEdge[A]] {}